faresbs/sign-language-tutor/README.md

 	$ sudo apt-get install python3-kivy
 ```

 Install denpendencies for the recognition system.
+We used Pytorch as a ML library, OpenCv2 for computer vision tasks, the application requires GPU to work properly and fast but can also work on CPU too.

 ```
 ```